harvardmartian/CommentforEverything/README.md

 # (Alexa has a) Comment for Everything.

 Are you ready to add some excitement to your **Home Assistant** automations?!
 Make your Smart Home come alive!
 With **Comment for Everything** your Alexa can share her thoughts about your home automation activities.
-Would you like to hear alexa exclaim 'good riddance' with emotion when you close a door?
+Would you like to hear alexa exclaim 'good morning' with emotion when you close a door?
 Or maybe she'll say 'brrr' when your heater turns on?
 Or perhaps she'll exclaim 'aww shucks' when your glass break detector is triggered?

 Here is a small sample of the things she'll say: